gridbugs/gridbugs.org/_posts/2019-06-20-zelda-screen-transitions-are-undefined-behaviour.md

 Believe it or not, the `PPUSCROLL` register is not changed during this transition.

-You may notice a 1 pixel high graphical artefact just below the HUD.
+You may notice a 1-pixel high graphical artefact just below the HUD.
 This is a bug in my emulator caused by not synchronising CPU clock cycles with per-pixel rendering.

 ### Interference with Other Registers

-A second register, named `PPUADDR`, mapped to `0x2006`, is used to set the current video memory address for the purposes of updating video memory.
-When the game wants to change, for example, one of the tiles in a name table, it first writes the video memory address of the tile to `PPUADDR`, then writes the new value of the tile to the `PPUDATA` register mapped to `0x2007`.
+A second register, named `PPUADDR`, mapped to `0x2006`, is used to set the current video memory address.
+When the game wants to change, for example, one of the tiles in a name table, it first writes the video memory address of the tile to `PPUADDR`, then writes the new value of the tile to `PPUDATA` - a third register mapped to `0x2007`.

 Writing to `PPUADDR` outside of vblank (ie. while the frame is drawing) can cause graphical artefacts.
-This is because the PPU circuitry affected by writing `PPUADDR` is also controlled directly by the PPU as it retrieves tiles from video memory for the purposes of drawing them.
+This is because the PPU circuitry affected by writing `PPUADDR` is also manipulated directly by the PPU as it retrieves tiles from video memory for the purposes of drawing them.
 As drawing proceeds from the top to the bottom of the screen, and left to right within each pixel row, the PPU effectively sets `PPUADDR` to the address of the tile containing the pixel